pattern

 an action, behavior, or entity that is extremely wicked, evil, or morally reprehensible

-Ex: The historical event is remembered as monstrosity due to the sheer scale of human suffering it caused .
+Ex: The historical event is remembered as a monstrosity due to the sheer scale of human suffering it caused .

 daily words